-In the case of towed units manufactured before it was required by the Department of Transportation, it may be difficult to tell if the unit is equipped with ABS.
+In the case of towed units manufactured before ABS was required by the U.S. Department of Transportation, it may be difficult to tell if the unit is equipped with ABS.
 Look under the vehicle for the ECU and wheel speed sensor wires coming from the back of the brakes.

-2.18.4 - How ABS Helps You
+2.18.4 - How ABS helps you

 When you brake hard on slippery surfaces in a vehicle without ABS, your wheels may lock up.
 When your steering wheels lock up, you lose steering control.
-When your other wheels lock up, you may skid, jackknife, or even spin the vehicle.
+When your other wheels lock up, you may skid, jackknife or even spin the wheels.

-ABS helps you avoid wheel lock up and maintain control.
-You may or may not be able to stop faster with ABS, but you should be able to steer around an obstacle while braking, and avoid skids caused by over braking.
+ABS helps you avoid wheel lockup and maintain control.
+You may or may not be able to stop faster with ABS, but you should be able to steer around an obstacle while braking and avoid the skids caused by over-braking.

-2.18.5 - ABS on the Tractor Only or Only on the Trailer
+2.18.5 - ABS on only the tractor or only the trailer

-Having ABS on only the tractor, only the trailer, or even on only one axle, still gives you more control over the vehicle during braking.
+Having ABS on only the tractor, only the trailer or even only on one axle still gives you more control over the vehicle during braking.
 Brake normally.

-When only the tractor has ABS, you should be able to maintain steering control, and there is less chance of jackknifing.
+When only the tractor has ABS, you should be able to maintain steering control and there is less chance of jackknifing.
 But keep your eye on the trailer and let up on the brakes (if you can safely do so) if it begins to swing out.

-When only the trailer has ABS, the trailer is less likely to swing out, but if you lose steering control or start a tractor jackknife, let up on the brakes (if you can safely do so) until you regain control.
+When only the trailer has ABS, the trailer is less likely to swing out.
+If you lose steering control or start a tractor jackknife, let up on the brakes (if you can safely do so) until you regain control.